jesu-m0/DeltaHunter/README.md

 Telemetry comparison tool for sim racing.
 Upload two MoTeC `.ld` telemetry files and get a detailed lap-by-lap breakdown of where you're gaining or losing time against a reference driver.

-Built for **Assetto Corsa Competizione** — it's the sim I race on and the only one I've tested with.
+Built for **Assetto Corsa** — it's the sim I race on and the only one I've tested with.
 The `.ld` format is standard MoTeC, so it *might* work with other sims that export MoTeC telemetry, but no guarantees.

 ## How it works